Yapto Soerjosoemarno: Personal life

 Yapto married Retno Suciati and has three children: Golda Nayawitri B.D.K, Sahid Abishalom B.N.N.S, and Jedidiah Shenazar K.S.
-The Soerjosoemarno family includes several performers: Yapto's elder sister Marini is an actress, and his niece Shelomita (Marini's daughter) is a singer.
+His sister, Marini, and his niece, Shelomita, are active in the Indonesian entertainment industry.
 Both he and his family have had frequent brushes with the law and have been detained.

 In February 2025, the Corruption Eradication Commission (KPK) disclosed that it had seized a total of Rp5.6 billion (approximately USD 370,000) from Yapto’s South Jakarta residence.
 During this operation, the KPK seized 11 vehicles, including models such as the Jeep Gladiator Rubicon, Land Rover Defender, Toyota Land Cruiser, Mercedes-Benz, Toyota Hilux, Mitsubishi Colt Diesel, and Suzuki.
 Additionally, authorities confiscated cash totaling approximately Rp 56 billion (around USD 3.7 million), comprising both Indonesian rupiah and foreign currencies.
 Various documents and electronic evidence were also seized.
 The investigation is part of gratification offenses involving former Kutai Kartanegara Regent Rita Widyasari, who was convicted in 2018.